28 August 1863

 Ayyankali, pioneer social reformer of Kerala was born.

 Pioneer social reformer and Dalit rights activist, Ayyankali was born in Venganoor, Thiruvananthapuram, in the princely state of Travancore.
+In today’s edition of This Day in History, you can read all about the life and stellar contribution of Ayyankali, social reformer, for the IAS exam.

 - Ayyankali was one of the first social reformers to come from a Dalit family.
 He was born to parents Ayyan and Mala, and belonged to the Pulaya community which was considered ‘untouchable’ in Travancore/Kerala.